reactivedroid/TvFlix/README.md

 Read my article on medium:
 [Pagination using Paging Library with RxJava and Dagger](https://medium.com/@kumarashwini/pagination-using-paging-library-with-rxjava-and-dagger-d9d05dbd8eac)

-## Room to implement Favourites
+## Room Persistence Library
 The Favourites screen displayes the list of shows marked favourites from the Home screen.
 The user can add/remove from the favorites as and when required.
-The implementation of the favorites is done using `Room` library with RxJava and Dagger.
+The implementation of the favorites is done using `Room`  Persistence Library with RxJava and Dagger.
 Read my article on medium:
 [Room with RxJava and Dagger](https://medium.com/@kumarashwini/room-with-rxjava-and-dagger-2722f4420651)